 What Is Church Growth?

-In our last blog we went over the statistics of how many churches were closing each year.
+In our last blog we went over the statistics of how many churches were growing and declining each year.

 Here is a recap: